The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 - Plants can die

-- Natural latex/natural rubber is extremely vulnerable to break down.
+- Natural latex/natural rubber is extremely vulnerable to breakdown.

 - Styrene-butadiene rubber (SBR) is vulnerable (tires, many shoes, some gaskets, liquid waterproofing in basements, parts of electronics like in speakers, in lithium-ion batteries, and gasketed-plate heat exchangers).